microspectrometer/dev-kit-2020/doc/embedded-c-design.md

   because of the setup and teardown to handle all the values: the data, the head, the tail, the length, etc.

-### [ ] how costly is having QueuePush in the ISR?
+### [x] how costly is having QueuePush in the ISR?
-- how costly is this?
-    - how many cycles is the ISR?
+- how many cycles is the ISR with QueuePush?
+    - copy .avra code into a buffer
+    - `;avrt` to calculate time in cycles
+- 19 cycles:
+    - ISR with no calls (empty)
+- 61 cycles:
+    - ISR with a call to `QueueIsFull`
+- 130 cycles:
+    - ISR with a calls to:
+        - `QueueIsFull`
+        - `QueuePush`
+- so:
+    - call to `QueueIsFull` is an additional 42 cycles
+    - call to `QueuePush` is an additional 69 cycles

-    - what are the different scenarios when the ISR is triggered
+### list different scenarios when the ISR is triggered
 - what is the processor doing while this runs?
-        - sometimes it *knows* it is waiting on a transfer, so it just sits in a blocking loop
+- it *knows* it is waiting on a transfer:
+    - just sit in a blocking loop
-        - othertimes it is acting on the last received command while it is receiving more data for the command
+- it is still busy with the last received command when:
+    - more data is sent for the last command
+    - a new command is sent
-        - and sometimes it is writing and not waiting for any data, but the interrupt triggers on both writes and reads
+- it is writing and not waiting for any data
+    - the interrupt triggers on both writes and reads

+### explore flags for speed up
-        - it might be faster to have a *SPI read* flag:
+- is it faster to have a *SPI read* flag?
+- at a minimum I should eliminate the call to `QueueIsFull`
+- `QueuePush` will handle the case that the `QueueIsFull`

-            - ISR checks the flag
-            - it decides whether to queue the data
+### idea 1: ISR checks the flag to decide whether to queue the data
+- decision:
     - if *SPI read* is clear, do not push onto queue
     - if *SPI read* is set, push onto queue
+- expect speed up for frame writes:
     - it's more data to work with
     - but in the case of sending a frame of data, the write should go faster if the ISR is not pushing onto the stack
+    - this is probably the big hit causing sluggishness
+    - the wasted ISR calls during the writes

-        - alternatively, the ISR can just set flags
+### idea 2: ISR just sets flags
-        - and then the code checks flags in a round-robin and acts on the flags
+- main loop checks flags in a round-robin and acts on the flags
 - actually, thinking of it this way, if there is nothing I can do about the Queue being full, there is no help in checking it in the ISR
 - right now I only check it because I can and I want to set an LED red
 - that is a real waste of time

-- OK, the ISR is shorter
-    - total code size does not change
-    - actually it grew a few bytes because I changed from a red LED to an `ERROR_flag`
-    - so the overhead of setup/teardown actually must not have been too bad
-    - the real issue is run-time: want to get *out* of the ISR as quick as possible
-- [ ] compare the cycle time of the shorter ISR below with the original ISR above
-    - if it's about the same, the code is much simpler without the flags
-    - this may be something I table and come back to later
+- I should only call QueueIsFull when there is something actionable to be done about a full Queue

+### Assembly for flags-only in ISR

 ```asm
 ISR(SPI_STC_vect)